 Set the scene of Uluru/Great Barrier Reef with music of the didgeridoo, GBR and colourful visuals with an acknowledgement to the indigenous region.

 - Introduction: Q & A – How are you feeling?
-Get in touch with your emotions and feelings with creative hand gestures and movem
+Get in touch with your emotions and feelings using sign language, gestures and movement.

 - Short guided meditation/relaxation.

 - Power-point presentation: Q & A What are sounds?

 - Fun and interactive quiz – Q & A Guess the sounds.

 - Poster hand-outs for writing the spelling patterns of the long vowels (OO and/or EE)